fabiankuffer/tinify/README.md

 - storage of the Spotify access token in localstorage
 - play a 30s preview
 - Choice between random song and recommended song
+- api response type returns the status of the query in addition to the json message

 ## Set up Spotify Developer access
 Spotify tokens are not provided as they are assigned to a developer account and should not be made public.